userfront/guide/all/guide/toolkit/login.md

 ## Redirection

 When a user logs in, they are redirected to the URL of your choice.
-The default is `/dashboard`, but you can change it in your project's settings:
+The default is `/dashboard`, but you can change it in your account's Settings:

 ![Login URL](https://res.cloudinary.com/component/image/upload/v1583361090/guide/login_url.png)